 Can you set up recycling at my event?

 Our Event Recycling Coordinator can help you form a successful recycling plan for your public event held within the 5 boroughs.
 A limited number of recycling bins and proper signage are available on loan for small events as well.
 We would be more than happy to come to your event if our schedule allows.
 All events will be evaluated on a case by case basis.
 Learn more about our free services and contact us for assistance.

 Where do I take my household hazardous waste?

-The NYC Department of Sanitation operates Self-Help Special Waste Drop-Off Sites (for residents only) in every borough for collection and recycling (or proper disposal) of: batteries (household & auto), fluorescent bulbs, latex paint, mercury-filled thermostats and thermometers, motor oil and filters, transmission fluid, and tires.
+The NYC Department of Sanitation operates Self-Help Special Waste Drop-Off Sites (for residents only) in every borough for collection and recycling (or proper disposal) of: batteries (household & auto), fluorescent bulbs, latex paint, mercury-filled thermostats and thermometers, motor oil and filters, transmission fluid, tires, and electronics covered by the NY State disposal ban.
 Please click here for locations and hours for these facilities.